 Graduates will be able to pursue many career paths.
 Medical assistants work in a variety of health care settings including physician offices, outpatient care facilities, hospitals, clinics, nursing care facilities, and other health care facilities.
 Job opportunities are excellent are expected to continue to grow.

 The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 35 East Wacker Drive, Chicago IL, 60601, 312-553-9355 upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants – Endowment (CCRB-AAMAE).

-Students who attend the Medical Assistant Evening Program through iHealth@NECC will complete most of their course work in online courses and come to the iHealth@NECC facility at our Lawrence campus one to two evenings per week for in-class meetings and laboratory sessions.
+Students who attend the Medical Assistant Evening Program through iHealth@NECC will complete most of their course work in online courses and come to our Lawrence campus one to two evenings per week for in-class meetings and laboratory sessions.

 Program science courses must be completed within five (5) years prior to the anticipated start date of the program to count towards completing the certificate.
 Students must complete Basic Life Support C for Health Care Providers prior to beginning practicum in the Spring semester.
 Students must earn a minimum grade of “C” in all required courses in order to graduate.
 A minimum of 32 credits are required for graduation.

 The Medical Assistant Program has additional admission requirements.
 See

 the Admission Criteria Packet below: